 If you find that you excel in giving people tips on making music, marketing, performing, songwriting, or something similar, consider starting a channel dedicated to posting helpful updates.

 You have the possibility of building a large amount of traffic to your helpful content and then telling people to check out your beat store, where some fans of your content might end up becoming a fan of your original material as well.

 Similar to video marketing, you can start a blog that will help or intrigue people enough to build a consistent audience over time.
 Once you have built a blog with a large audience, you will be able to advertise your beat store on the site anywhere you want and even include it in your email blasts.

-RepostExchange is a rather new marketing tool that artists and producers that upload their songs to Soundcloud can take advantage of.
+RepostExchange is a new marketing tool that artists and producers who upload their songs to Soundcloud can use.
 As a producer, you can upload your beats with your site link visibly listed and get tons of listens from artists in your same genre who may be interested in your sound and visit your site.

 Related Post: The Truth About Music Marketing Companies